vamseeds/explore-bash-scripting/README.md

   * Single Quotes are Strong any variable reference inside single quotes is not interpreted
   * Double Quotes are referred as Weak Quotes as variable references can be interpreted
   * To avoid interpretation while using double quotes just add a backslash before variable . eg : echo "Hello \$USER" will be Hello $USER ...
 USER will not get interpreted
+  * declare is used to set special type of variable **eg :  read only variable declare -r x=1000
+      ** array variable declare -a my_array or declare -A my_array